JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 31, 2023**

+-   Changed data type for userId in the Quotation model from a number to a string, which allowed me to successfully post a new quotation with the userId attached
+-   Studied using BFS and DFS with graphs, also overviewed Dijkstra's algorithm and the Bellman-Ford algorithm in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course

 **May 30, 2023**

 -   Worked on Quoteworthy project.
 Began with a first draft refactoring of the code and performed functional testing.
 Having trouble adding the user ID to created quotations right now.